ethereum/act/doc/src/equiv.md

-# Checking equivalence with EVM bytecode
+# Checking Equivalence with EVM Bytecode

 EVM bytecode can be formally verified to implement an Act spec.
 This means that each successful end state of the bytecode should be covered